rebeccajennifer/responsible-rabbit/planner/last-week.md

 ## Last Week in Review

-What accomplishments from last week am I most proud of?
+What accomplishments from last week am I proud of?

 What do I need to work on the most?

-What things am I most grateful for?
+I am grateful for:

 ## How can I make next week the most fulfilling?